jimianelli/a4a_review/Report on ADMB contract.md

 4. navigate to shketest ```cd shketest```
 5. run the model ```a4a -nox``` (-nox option distills what's most essential in checking convergence progress, imho).

+# API development
+The current code has limited modularity (i.e., separate functions).
+This makes the code harder to read and limits the extent that documentation can be easily developed. **We recommend** that a utility like doxygen be adopted for code documentation purposes.
+As part of this contractual obligation, we provide a prototype that breaks the current model into functional code segments that are documented and compiled for easy viewing.